Distribute the Communication Materials

-For example, employees of one organization that used the Toolkit expressed interest in receiving information about health care quality during open enrollment.
-Other organizations planned their campaigns during “slow times” of the year to increase the focus on the campaign.
+Employees of one organization that used the Toolkit expressed interest in receiving information about health care quality during open enrollment.
+Other organizations planned campaigns during “slow times” of the year to increase the focus on the campaign.
 Another idea is to include information about choosing quality health care in orientation packets for new employees or members.

-How long will it take you to plan and implement your campaign?
+How long will it take to plan and implement the campaign?

-Work backwards from your planned launch date to determine about how long it will take you to plan and implement your communication campaign.
-Be sure to allow time for things like internal review of your communication plan and materials.
+Work backwards from your launch date to determine about how long it will take you to plan and implement your communication campaign.
+Allow time for things like internal review of your communication plan and materials.